Beni1707/My-First-C-Bank-Application-/README.md

 # Pull the latest changes (optional if clone is fresh)
 git pull origin main
 ```
-⚠️ Limitations
+⚠️ ## Limitations
-No persistent data storage (all data is lost when the program exits)
+-No persistent data storage (all data is lost when the program exits)

-No encryption or security layer (not suitable for production)
+-No encryption or security layer (not suitable for production)

-🎯 Purpose
+🎯## Purpose
-This project is designed for learners passionate about C++ who want to:
+-This project is designed for learners passionate about C++ who want to:

-Practice core logic development
+-Practice core logic development

-Understand basic banking operations
+-Understand basic banking operations

-Transition from console-based apps to dynamic GUI design using Qt and QML
+-Transition from console-based apps to dynamic GUI design using Qt and QML

-Gain experience in managing data without jumping directly into complex databases
+-Gain experience in managing data without jumping directly into complex databases